GreenStar Homes Certification Manual Version 4

 Gutters should appear in working order and not clogged upon inspection.

-Alternative approach – Using USDA maps or an engineer’s sample report, you can verify if the area has well-draining sandy soils which can quickly drain water and need gutters.
+Using USDA maps or an engineer’s sample report, verify that the area has well-draining sandy soils.
 There can also be foundational gutters installed around the home’s perimeter, such as french drains, which may be more appealing and work just as well.

 Verification – Photos and/or GreenHome Inspection report completed by GreenStar Homes Inspector.
 A good home inspection report may suffice too.